-Set up identity bindings on Azure Kubernetes Service (AKS) (Preview)
+Set up identity bindings on Azure Kubernetes Service (AKS) (preview)

 Prerequisites

-• Install or update the Azure CLI aks-preview extension version 18.0.0b26 or later.
+Install or update the aks-preview extension

 # Install the aks-preview extension